 Mogan Anthony and Seleste Tan are the husband and wife team behind Lady Wong, a patisserie in NYC’s East Village that specializes in Southeast Asian treats such as colorful kiuh and deliciously light cakes made of pandan—a leafy green that transforms into Indonesian vanilla.
 When the pandemic brought restaurants to a halt, the Malaysian-born chefs started making desserts that reminded them of home as a way to pass the time.
 Lady Wong was born soon after.

-Here, they reminisce about their sweet engagement story (including an impromptu trip to Cartier), the significant meanings of their desserts, and how they plan to celebrate the Chinese New Year.
+Here, they reminisce about their sweet natural diamond engagement story (including an impromptu trip to Cartier), the significant meanings of their desserts, and how they plan to celebrate the Chinese New Year.

 How long have you guys been together?